Skip to Content

 Once at the summit car parking lot, you can then venture out and hike one of the many stunning trails, have lunch by one of the lakes, or even take a short walk to see all of the beautiful flowers and viewpoints.

-Some of the best hikes at the summit are Eva Lake trail, a 12 km (7.5 miles) round trip through beautiful landscapes great for spotting bears; or Heather Lake, a short 10-minute hike around a stunning lake with breathtaking reflections.
+Some of the best hikes at the summit are Eva Lake trail, a 12 kilometer (7.5 miles) round trip through beautiful landscapes great for spotting bears, or Heather Lake, a short 10-minute hike around a stunning lake with breathtaking reflections.

 Other amazing hikes in the park (but not at the summit) include the Giant Cedars Boardwalk and the Skunk Cabbage Boardwalk.
 Both trails are along the highway towards Golden just outside of Revelstoke town.